1. What time is my graduation? What Day is it on?

 - For a fee, you may have your diploma delivered to you after all ceremonies have concluded.

 The Office of Convocation will hold your diploma for one year following the date of Convocation.

 - If you are graduating in March 2020, diplomas will be available for collection as of March 16.

-- If you are graduating in June 2020, diplomas will couriered to your permanent address.
+- If you graduated in June 2020, diplomas were couriered to your PERMANENT address.